 This virus is lethal to the old and, to a far smaller degree, those with health issues.

-Media entities have preferred to focus on the virus’s lethality to blacks.
+Media entities have preferred to focus on the virus’s lethality on blacks.
 However, this discrepancy is nearly invisible compared to the lethality differential by age.
 But, as is normally the case, most media entities prefer to carry stories around racial discrepancies if it is the right racial discrepancy.
 If the death rates from Coronavirus for whites were higher than blacks — the media would simply not report it, as they are not reporting the higher death rates from Coronavirus for men versus women.
-If the death rate were higher for women then men, the virus would be called sexist.
+The virus would be called sexist if the death rate were higher for women than men.
 But as the reverse is true, it’s a non-topic.